Just-in-Time Learning: What it is and How To Implement It.

 Identify what skill or knowledge you need to learn.
 This need is your “current challenge.”
 Learn everything that you can about this specific challenge.
 Master it.
 Then, put the information you’re learning into action.
 You can make the necessary adjustments as you go along.

-Understanding where your knowledge gaps exist is a critical place to start when you're assessing the kind of help that you might need.
+Understanding where your knowledge gaps exist is a critical place to start when assessing the kind of help you might need.
 The unique thing about JITL is that you will often not know where your knowledge gap is until you run into it.

 3. Take notes and create action items.